Regularity and Cohomological Splitting Conditions for Vector Bundles on Multiprojective Spaces: Regularity on

-\begin{proof} $(1)$ We will prove part $(1)$ by induction.
-Let $F$ be a regular coherent sheaf, we want show that also $F(1,0)$ is regular.
-We follow the proof of \cite{hw} Proposition $2.7.$\\ Consider the exact cohomology sequence:
+\begin{proof} (i): We will prove part (i) by induction on $n+m$.
+Notice that for $n=0$, $X\cong \mathbf{P^m}$, and our definition of regularity coincides with the Castelnuovo-Mumford regularity on $\mathbf{P^m}$.
+Hence we get part (i).
+Let $F$ be a regular coherent sheaf on $X$.
+In order to prove that $F(1,0)$ is regular we follow the proof of \cite[(2.7.)]{hw}.\\ Consider the exact cohomology sequence: